rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 - HTTPS: This linked service connects GitHub's raw files with Data lake storage.

 Create a Data Pipeline for Ingestion:
-- Use Lookup Activity to fetch and parse the relative URL from the GitHub repository as well as read schema of the tables from the sql server.
+- Use Lookup Activity to fetch and parse the relative URL from the GitHub repository as well as read the schema of the tables from the sql server.
 - Use For Each Loop Activity to iterate over records dynamically and run on sucess of lookup activity.
 Embedd a dynamic copy data activity inside the container.
 - Use Copy Data Activity to move data dynamically using parametirized values from SQL Server/Git repository to Azure Data Lake Storage (ADLS).
 - Store raw data in ADLS (Bronze Layer).